Last updated: 9 September 2020

-The best energy deals are always changing due to competition, market prices and regional fluctuations.
-To find the cheapest gas and electricity in your area, you need to compare your options.
-This is particularly important if you’ve just moved to a new house, have a prepayment meter installed or have just come to the end of a fixed rate tariff.
+In addition, there are several times when switching suppliers is doubly important: if you’ve just moved to a new house, for example, or perhaps you have a prepayment meter installed or have just come to the end of a fixed rate tariff.
 If you don’t switch suppliers in these cases, you’ll be stuck with a standard variable rate tariff which tends to be the most expensive option.

 The big six energy suppliers are: